NinjaCoder90/squiggle/README.md

+# SCRAWL Game

-# Our Java Project
+## Our Java Project

 Based on RMI (Remote Method Invocation) implementation, this project lets the clients communicate among them through a Server.
-RMI creates a connection between Client, Shared and Server, so that a client can draw a picture, and the other users/clients can enjoy guessing the correct corrisponding word.
+RMI creates a connection between Client, Shared and Server, so that a client can draw a picture, and the other users/clients can enjoy guessing the correct corresponding word.

 - When a user enters the game, he/she will wait for the other user to join, so that they can play together.

-- The Client that has temporary command is able to see the word and has some seconds to draw it as he/she wants to, using colors and the pad available.
+- The Client that has temporary command is able to see the word and has some seconds to draw it as he/she wants to, using colors, and the pad available.

 - The others gamers have the goal to guess the right word corresponding to the picture that they see.
   The Client's control of drawing and guessing switches every round.